GP-GAN: Towards Realistic High-Resolution Image Blending: Experiments

-\paragraph{Qualitative Comparisons} Finally, we demonstrate the results of our high-resolution image blending algorithm visually by comparing with Modified Poisson Image Editing and Multi-splines Blending.
-Results are shown in Figure~\ref{fig:visually_comparision}.
-Our method tends to generate realistic results while preserving the appearance of both $x_{src}$ and $x_{dst}$.
-Compared to the baseline methods, there are nearly no bleedings or illumination inconsistencies in our results while all the baseline methods have more or fewer bleedings and artefacts.
+Finally, we demonstrate the results of our high-resolution image blending algorithm visually by comparing with MPB and MSB.
+As shown in Figure~\ref{fig:visually_comparision}, our method tends to generate realistic results while preserving the appearance of both $x_{src}$ and $x_{dst}$.
+Compared to the baseline methods, there are nearly no bleedings or illumination inconsistencies in our results while all the baseline methods have more or fewer bleedings and artifacts.

+Our method can also be applied to real images in high resolution, as shown in Figure~\ref{fig:real}.